-What’s better than a personalized book?
+What’s better than a personalized gift?
 I mean really, is there anything that is more touching and meaningful?

 Okay, maybe I exaggerate a bit.
-But when it comes to giving something tangible, making it personalized really ups the emotional connection of that gift.
+But when it comes to giving something tangible, making it personalized really ups the emotional connection.

 And what about buying something that’s been personalized by the creator?
 Like when you back a Kickstarter and your support perk is a signed copy or a personalized edition?
 That’s just awesome.

 For many years, this was the Lulu tagline.
 We still use it sometimes too.